iCliniq Logo

 Introduction

 Blood pressure is a reading of the pressure exerted by the continuous pumping of the heart.
 The heart pumps blood and gushes blood within the arteries of the body.
 It is imperative to be aware of one’s blood pressure because alterations in blood pressure may lead to several cardiovascular conditions.
-The question arises, how to find out one’s blood pressure?
-The answer is simple and standard via a blood pressure test.
+The question arises: how can one find out one’s blood pressure?
+The answer is simple and standard: a blood pressure test.

-A sphygmomanometer is a diagnostic device that helps in reading and providing accurate blood pressure.
-After this, an individual is acknowledged for the blood pressure range they fall in.
+A sphygmomanometer is a diagnostic device that helps to read and provide accurate blood pressure.
+After this, an individual is acknowledged for the blood pressure range in which they fall.
 High blood pressure and low blood pressure are the two medical conditions of the cardiovascular system that indicate an abnormality either with the blood vessels of the heart or other bodily systems.
 Thus, understanding blood pressure and its ranges is a key factor in maintaining blood pressure.

 What Does High Blood Pressure Refer To?

-BP or high blood pressure, also known as hypertension, is a cardiovascular condition that results in increased pressure on the heart in order to pump blood to the rest of the body.
+BP or high blood pressure, also known as hypertension, is a cardiovascular condition that results in increased pressure on the heart to pump blood to the rest of the body.
 High blood pressure, if not corrected, may end up in the formation and prevalence of several consequential health and cardiac issues, such as episodes of heart attack, failure of the heart, stroke, and kidney malfunctioning.
-The early detection and management of high blood pressure are vital in order to prevent such health problems.
-There are several kinds of medications that have the potential to aid in the treatment of high blood pressure.
+The early detection and management of high blood pressure are vital to prevent such health problems.
+Several kinds of medications have the potential to aid in the treatment of high blood pressure.
 These medications and drugs are referred to as antihypertensives.

 What Does Low Blood Pressure Refer To?

 Low blood pressure with no clinical signs or symptoms is generally not very serious.
-Nevertheless, health issues may definitely develop if the blood pressure drops, depriving the brain of an adequate blood supply.
-This will eventually lead to dizziness as well as difficulty in breathing.
+Nevertheless, health issues may develop if the blood pressure drops, depriving the brain of an adequate blood supply.
+This will eventually lead to dizziness and difficulty breathing.
 A sudden decrease in one’s blood pressure most commonly occurs while standing up abruptly.
 This type of abnormality in blood pressure is called postural hypotension.
 Another kind of decrease in blood pressure that can result from standing for a long time is called neurally mediated hypotension.

 What Is the Nominal Range of Blood Pressure?

-The standard way to measure blood pressure is by obtaining the readings of two numbers.
-The first number is indicative of systolic pressure, which measures the pressure within the arteries while the heart beats.
-The second number is indicative of diastolic blood pressure, which measures the pressure in the arteries while the heart rests between two beats.
+The standard way to measure blood pressure is to obtain the readings of two numbers.
+The first number indicates systolic pressure, and the second number indicates diastolic blood pressure.

 Mentioned below are the healthy ranges of blood pressure.

-• The normal range of blood pressure is when the reading of systolic should be less than 120 while diastolic should be less than 80
+• The normal range of blood pressure is when the systolic reading is less than 120, and the diastolic reading is less than 80.

-• An elevated range of blood pressure is when the reading of the systolic is between 120-120 and the diastolic is less than 80
+• An elevated range of blood pressure is when the systolic reading is between 120 and 129 and the diastolic reading is less than 80.

 • High blood pressure or hypertension has two stages: stage 1 and stage 2.